supasuge/GrizzCTF2024-Official/Forensics/Beyond_The_Hex/README.md

 ## Overview

-Welcome to the "Magical Bytes" challenge, a cybersecurity puzzle designed to test your skills in digital forensics and file analysis.
+Welcome to the "Magical Bytes" challenge, a puzzle designed to test your skills in digital forensics and file analysis.
 This challenge revolves around an image file named `cherryblossom.jpg`.
 However, not everything is as it seems.
 Your task is to uncover the true nature of this file.

 ## Objective